redis/redis-py-entraid/README.md

 ### Create a service principal in Azure

-You can [register an application and create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser) in Azure.
+In this quick start guide, you will [register an application and create a service principal](https://learn.microsoft.com/en-us/entra/identity-platform/app-objects-and-service-principals?tabs=browser) in Azure.
 Then the following credentials are used to authenticate via Entra ID:

 * Tenant id
 * Client id